Alfresco/docs-alfresco/enterprise-viewer/latest/config/collaboration.md

 title: Alfresco Enterprise Viewer Collaboration Features
 ---

-OpenAnnotate has support for real-time collaboration features including real-time annotations, chat functionality and presentation mode.
+Alfresco Enterprise Viewer has support for real-time collaboration features including real-time annotations, chat functionality and presentation mode.
 In order to take advantage of these collaboration features, a web socket server must be installed and configured.
-Currently the only web socket implementation of OpenAnnotate is one that uses [Socket.IO](http://socket.io/) built on a Node server (for more information on Node, visit their [website](https://nodejs.org/).
+Currently the only web socket implementation of Alfresco Enterprise Viewer is one that uses [Socket.IO](http://socket.io/) built on a Node server (for more information on Node, visit their [website](https://nodejs.org/).
 A screen capture of the collaboration features can be seen [here](https://www.youtube.com/watch?v=yUOtGXHnxXo).

 ## Installing Node